heathermiller/wwwpickling/_includes/what-makes-it-different.md

   you would like to serialize.
 - gives you more <span class="highlight">typesafety.</span>
   No more errors from serialization/deserialization propagating to arbitrary points in your program.
-Unlike, Java Serialization, errors either manifest themselves as compile-time errors, or runtime errors only at the point of unpickling.
+Unlike Java Serialization, errors either manifest themselves as compile-time errors, or runtime errors only at the point of unpickling.
 - has <span class="highlight">robust support for object-orientation.</span>